hknapp518/Active-Directory/README.md

 - On the Domain Controller, we can view the IP addresses and lease expiration times for all devices on the network via the DHCP management console.
 ![Active Directory User DHCP Client address leases](https://github.com/user-attachments/assets/a6f08e2a-6561-4917-8490-957eb2d5963a)

+## Conclusion

+- We have set up a domain controller that allows any user to connect to the network from any computer, provided they have the proper credentials.